“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.

 Saline breast implants for the deflated breast after pregnancy

 Saline breast implants are often over-filled to create a more solid, and rounder implant than its silicone cousins.
 The disadvantages to this are probably obvious.
-The breasts will feel more firm than non-augmented breasts or silicone augmented breasts.
+The breasts will feel firmer than non-augmented breasts or silicone-augmented breasts.
 However, if the breasts are large enough, the breast tissue can pad the implant.
-The advantages to an overfilled breast implant is that it can fill the upper pole of the breast better than silicone.
+The advantage to an overfilled breast implant is that it can fill the upper pole of the breast better than silicone.
 Much of the deflation that occurs after pregnancy occurs in the upper portion of the breast.
-Larger, over-filled saline breast implants may be the perfect choice for this scenario.
+Larger, over-filled saline breast implants may be the perfect choice in this scenario.